Numerical wave propagation aided by deep learning: Improvement by parareal iterations

 First, we follow up the dispersion study in Section~\ref{sec:J3-J6-dispersion-comp} and present the wave energy field computed in the first four parareal iterations in Figure~\ref{fig:refraction-study-parareal-correction}.
 There we observe the effect of the additive correction of the parareal updates --- with accurate phase, the amplitudes are restored effectively.

-In Figures \ref{fig:comprehensive-comp}-\ref{fig:comp-Procrustes-vs-J6Net-dt=0.25}, we observe that the initial errors ($k=0$) from different enhanced solvers are similar to the results reported in Figure~\ref{fig:serialcomp}.
-The initial errors are dominated by the effects of the restriction operator in $\mathcal{G}_{\Delta t^*}\mathcal{R}$ and being repeatedly applied in the time stepping process.
+In Figures \ref{fig:comprehensive-comp}-\ref{fig:comp-Procrustes-vs-J6Net-dt=0.25}, we observe that the initial errors ($k=0$) dominated by the effects of the restriction operator in $\mathcal{G}_{\Delta t^*}\mathcal{R}$, being repeatedly applied in the time stepping process.
 However, as $k$ increases, the effect of having better phase errors in the \texttt{Jnet}s can be observed.
 In some situations, the advantage of having more dissipation can also be observed.

-We present a comprehensive accuracy study in Figure~\ref{fig:comprehensive-comp}, comparing the solvers that we have discussed so far.
+\paragraph{Linear vs. nonlinear networks.} We present a comprehensive accuracy study in Figure~\ref{fig:comprehensive-comp}, comparing the solvers that we have discussed so far.
 There, we observe the importance of the training data size for the nonlinear networks.
 We also notice that the linear networks perform surprisingly well in the studied setup (particularly the linear network trained with on 2000 examples).
 One possible explanation is that the operator to be approximated,

-is closer to the identity matrix with a nonlinear perturbation (both $\mathcal{F}_{\Delta t^*}$ and $\mathcal{G}_{\Delta t^*}$ are nonlinear functions of $c$); as least for $\Delta t^*=0.1$ and the class of wave speeds under consideration.
+is closer to the identity matrix for $\Delta t^*=0.1$ and the class of $c$.
 Ergo, linear regression may yield reasonable approximations.
-However, for larger $\Delta t^*$, we have seen in Figure~\ref{fig:proxy_error_comps_dt02} that linear networks are inferior.
+Indeed, we have seen in Figure~\ref{fig:proxy_error_comps_dt02} that linear networks are inferior for larger $\Delta t^*$.

-Figure~\ref{fig:J6-comp-of-training-datasets} shows a comparison of the networks trained on $\mathtt{D_t}$ and $\mathtt{D_t^p}.$ We observe that the network trained on $\mathtt{D_t^p}$ yields better performance after a few iterations.
-It is possible that the wave fields in $\mathtt{D_t^p}$ are closer to the ones encountered in the simulations performed in this experiment --- the wave fields are computed by parareal style updates.
+\paragraph{The effects of the training sets: $\mathtt{D_t}$ vs. $\mathtt{D_t^p}$.} Figure~\ref{fig:J6-comp-of-training-datasets} shows a comparison of the networks trained on $\mathtt{D_t}$ and $\mathtt{D_t^p}.$ We observe that the network trained on $\mathtt{D_t^p}$ yields better performance after a few iterations. \LL{We present a more detailed comparison of the simulations on the BP model in Figure~\ref{fig:J6-comp-heatmap}.} We speculate that the wave fields in $\mathtt{D_t^p}$ are closer to the ones encountered in the simulations performed in this experiment --- the wave fields are computed by parareal style updates. \LL{In other words, after 5 parareal iterations, the comptued wave fields may become too different from the training examples collected in $\mathtt{D_t}$.} \LL{The deterioration of the errors may thus be related to the stability of a trained neural network for making ``out-of-distribution" inferences, see \cite{HTW2022}.}